Launch an Osclass Classifieds Marketplace (2026)

 • Assign one person to daily moderation and one to seller onboarding in week one.

-Marketplace positioning should be operational, not slogan-based.
-Explain exactly who can post, what is prohibited, and what premium options include.
+State plainly who can post, what is prohibited, and what paid options include.
+Skip slogan-heavy landing copy.

 Installation and Compatibility Checklist